zhouyou-gu/leo-sat-flow/README.md

+for vispy
+in os
+sudo apt install qtbase5-dev qt5-qmake

+in venv
-pip3 install PyQt5 for vispy
+pip3 install PyQt5

 install novnc and tigervnc